Joacodef/CT-RATE_classifier/README.md

 # 3D CT Scan Pathology Classifier

-This project provides a system for classifying pathologies in 3D CT (Computed Tomography) scans using PyTorch and MONAI.
-It supports architectures like 3D ResNet, 3D DenseNet, and 3D Vision Transformers (ViT).
+This project provides a system for classifying pathologies in 3D CT (Computed Tomography) scans using self-contained PyTorch implementations of 3D ResNet, 3D DenseNet, and 3D Vision Transformers (ViT), with preprocessing support from MONAI.

 ## Core Workflow